 - a.
-In the Selected Topics area on the right of the dialog, click on the relevant topic. - c.
+In the Selected Topics area on the right of the dialog, click on the relevant topic. - b.
+At the bottom of the dialog click 🛄. - c.
 In the Select Bookmark dialog, click on a heading or bookmark within the topic.
-If you select a heading, a bookmark will be created at that spot in the topic.
+If you select a heading, a bookmark will be created at that spot in the topic. - ► NOTE If you want to remove a bookmark from the link, you can select the bookmark in this dialog and click .
+This removes the bookmark from the link only; it does not remove the bookmark from the destination topic. - d.

-d.
 Click OK.